 The offence of failing to respond to a demand for information is one of strict liability.
 This means that in order to be found guilty, the AIC only needs to prove that the Demand was properly made and delivered.
 There is no requirement that the AIC prove that the Agent's failure to respond was intentional.
 Once the AIC proves that the Demand was made, the onus shifts to the Agent to demonstrate that he took all reasonable efforts to avoid committing the offence.
-From the evidence in the Report, we are satisfied that the AIC's Demand meets the requirements of s.
+From the evidence in the Report, the Council is satisfied that the AIC's Demand meets the requirements of s.
 481 of the Act.
 The investigation arose out of matters found in s.
-480 of the Act and he was given a reasonable opportunity to respond.
-Given the fact that the Agent failed to respond to the Report, he has not met the burden of establishing the due diligence defence and we find him guilty as alleged in the Report.
+480 of the Act and the Agent was given a reasonable opportunity to respond.
+Given the fact that the Agent failed to respond to the Report, he has not met the burden of establishing the due diligence defence and the Council finds him guilty as alleged in the Report.

-In terms of the applicable sanction, the Act requires that holders and former holders of licenses provide information when called upon to do so.
-The number of agents failing to respond to audit demands is unacceptably high.
-Given this, we are of the view that a significant civil penalty is warranted so as to send a message to Alberta's insurance agents that responding to a demand is a basic requirement of participating in the insurance industry.
-This is especially the case where, as here, the Agent failed to produce any response to the investigator's communications.
-Therefore, we order that a civil penalty in the amount of \$750.00 be levied against the Agent pursuant to s.
+In terms of the applicable sanction, the public relies on the AIC to investigate complaints and the Act requires that holders, and former holders, of licenses provide information when called upon to do so.
+While the Agent responded late to the Demand, he did provide strong reasoning for the delayed response.
+Therefore, in light of all of these circumstances the Council orders that a civil penalty in the amount of \$300.00 be levied against the Agent pursuant to s.
 13(1)(b) of the Certificate Expiry, Penalties and Fees Regulation, A.R.
 125/2001.
 The civil penalty must be paid within thirty (30) days of receiving this notice.